playwright-php/setup-playwright/README.md

 | `playwright-version` | `latest` | Any valid npm specifier (for the `playwright` package)     | Leave `latest` to track upstream.                                                                                                                                        |
 | `with-deps`          | `auto`   | `true`, `false`, `auto`                                    | `auto` appends Playwright's `--with-deps` flag on Linux runners.                                                                                                         |
 | `browsers-path`      |          | Directory path                                             | Exports `PLAYWRIGHT_BROWSERS_PATH` so downloads land in your cache.
 Leave blank for Playwright defaults (`~/.cache/ms-playwright`, `%LOCALAPPDATA%\ms-playwright`, etc.) |

+## Testing the action

+1. Trigger `.github/workflows/test.yml` via `workflow_dispatch` to exercise the action on hosted runners.
+2. Run the same workflow with [`act`](https://github.com/nektos/act) to catch issues locally before pushing.
+3. In a scratch repo, reference the action with `uses: ./` so every commit is validated before tagging a Marketplace release.

 ## License